Reviews You Can Rely On

 Likes

-Perhaps the thing that we like the most about the Corsair Sabre RGB Pro is how swift and nimble it feels.
+Perhaps the thing that I like the most about the Corsair Sabre RGB Pro is how swift and nimble it feels.
 Part of this is its below-average weight of 73 grams, but it's also that the mouse fits our hands well (the testers for this review are men with above-average-sized hands).
-We also like that the mouse has a ton of light customization options — although this doesn't affect the mouse's performance, it sure is cool.
+I also like that the mouse has a ton of light customization options — although this doesn't affect the mouse's performance, it sure is cool.

 Speaking of customization, five of the Sabre RGB Pro's six buttons are customizable.
 They can be remapped as needed to just about anything you could want.
 Additionally, there is a DPI/CPI adjustment button on top with a lighted indicator on the left side of the mouse that displays the setting.
 This is a great feature for FPS games and the like.
-Building on this feature, the Corsair Sabre RGB Pro allows you to adjust the DPI/CPI in steps of 50 by holding the DPI button and pressing the forward or backward button — this is a unique feature that we thought was pretty cool.
+Building on this feature, the Corsair Sabre RGB Pro allows you to adjust the DPI/CPI in steps of 50 by holding the DPI button and pressing the forward or backward button — this is a unique feature that I thought was pretty cool.

 Dislikes